-One.
-I hated history class.
+One: I hated history class.
 Your girl was not built with an interest in history or timelines or important events.
 My brain does not have the capacity to keep it straight and understand moments on a linear scale.
 That’s not to say that I don’t appreciate it or the people who keep track of that shit.
 Someone’s got to do it!
 But it’s not going to be me.

-This book is super dense on the history side of things, interweaving actual events and people with fictitious ones.
-Tapper took extraordinary care in his research, which I respect, but I’m going to be totally honest here – I don’t know anything this McCarthy era shit.
+This book is super dense on the history side of things, weaving actual events and people with fictitious ones.
+Tapper took extraordinary care in his research, which I respect, but I’m going to be totally honest here – I don’t know anything about this McCarthy era shit.
 None of it.
 I do not get it.

-Two.
-On that note, politics bores the shit out of me.
+Two: On that note, politics bores the shit out of me.
 Just in general.
 All of it, present or past.
 It’s dry as all hell and I don’t want to be involved in it.
 Even with backroom dealings and two-faced assholes scurrying about in the shadows, it’s still boring.
 It’s only not boring if Syndey Bristow is hanging from the ceiling in a kickass disguise.
 I have never liked political thrillers (books, movies or otherwise,) mostly because I’ve never been able to follow along with the reasons things are happening.
 I had to watch the Pelican Brief six times before I got it.
-So if Julia Roberts can’t bring me into the fold, no one can.
+So, if Julia Roberts can’t bring me into the fold, no one can.

 The vagueness of whispered threats and unspoken consequences has never clicked for me.
 Most of the time there is an assumption that the viewer is just supposed to understand a metaphorical chess move someone is making for political gain that will mean XYZ in the future.
 It’s almost pretentious in its self-importance.

-Three.
-The idea of political corruption is lame.
+Three: The idea of political corruption is dumb.
 Oh, what could take a mild-mannered, moral person and turn him into a corrupt, lying, stealing, fuckhead?
 How could this happen?
 Bitch, please.
 We all know how it happens.
 We see it every fucking day.
 POWER.
 Power does that to people.
 There is nothing mysterious or unexpected about the good guy in a political novel doing some bad shit.
 The corrupted ingenue doesn’t do anything for me.

-The character of Charlie Marder was exceptionally bland in his good guy status, like a bowl of oatmeal wearing khakis.
+The character of Charlie Marder was exceptionally bland in his good-guy status, like a bowl of oatmeal wearing khakis.

 It takes what feels like FOR FUCKING EVER for all the pieces of the cloak-and-dagger setup to be laid out, so much so that I’m pretty sure there were just way too many storylines wrapping in and around each other, tying me up – and not in the fun, sexy way.